kingparra/hpfp/07_-_more_functional_patterns/notes.rst

 -------------------
 Pattern matching allows you to do three things:

-* compare literal values against an input value;
+* compare data constructors against an input;
-* access arguments or fields of an input data constructor using a pattern (destructuring);
+* access arguments or fields of a data constructor using a pattern (destructuring);
 * and bind names to successful matches (for literals or destructured arguments).

 Literal values